NCSU-Libraries/circa/README.md

 ### config/email.yml

-Defines variables required for email notifications sent by Circa.
+Sets variables required for email notifications sent by Circa.

 * **order\_notification\_default_email**: Comma-separated list of email addresses to receive notifications when an order is created
 * **order\_notification\_digital\_items_email**: Comma-separated list of email addresses to receive notifications when an order is created that includes digital items